python-cmd2/cmd2/docs/features/commands.rst

 - quoted arguments
 - output redirection and piping
 - multi-line commands
-- shortcut, macro, and alias expansion
+- shortcut and alias expansion

 In addition to parsing all of these elements from the user input, ``cmd2`` also has code to make all of these items work; it's almost transparent to you and to